Manage machine catalogs

 You can move a catalog between folders.
 Detailed steps are as follows:

-- From Manage > Full Configuration, select Machine Catalogs in the left pane.
+- From Studio, select Machine Catalogs in the left pane.

 - View catalogs by folder.
 You can also turn on View all above the folder hierarchy to view all catalogs at a time.